z3n3ca/training/README.md

 - [ ] Test1
 - [ ] Test2

 Although, it isn't really useful.
+The task list itself isn't interactive, but just a representation of a list.
+A bit disingenuous, really.